oracle-quickstart/oci-httpd/README.md

 http_port | Port for HTTP traffic.
-enable_https | Enable HTTPs in the backend Apache HTTP server. https_port | Port for HTTPs traffic. cn_name | Common Name to be used during tls certificate creation. ca_certificate | CA Certificate to be used in backend Apache HTTP server. public_certificate | Public Certificate to be used in backend Apache HTTP server. private_key| Private Key to be used in backend Apache HTTP server.
+enable_https | Enable HTTPs in the backend Apache HTTP server. https_port | Port for HTTPs traffic. create_selfsigned_cert | Mention True to create selfsigned certificate else mention false. cn_name | Common Name to be used during tls certificate creation. ca_cert | CA Certificate to be used in backend Apache HTTP server. pub_cert | Public Certificate to be used in backend Apache HTTP server. priv_key| Private Key to be used in backend Apache HTTP server.

 ## Contributing